Let’s assume I manually exported an existing PDF file to an XML format file; this is trivial, indeed.

 pdf.BindXML(xmlFS, null);

-How I will define this second parameter (XSLT??) in this case?
+How will I define this second parameter (XSLT??) in this case?

 Or - is this function not applicable to XML files generated by Adobe?